 - Masters live stream: How to watch online, tee times, schedule and more

 Building on the strength of its set top boxes, Roku TV now comes in dozens of TVs from about 10 different brands, most prominently from TCL and Hisense.
-So far, Amazon Fire TV only appears in Toshiba sets and models from Best Buy’s Insignia brand, which limits its scope.
+(Check out the best Roku TVs for our favorites!)
+So far, Amazon Fire TV only appears in sets from Toshiba sets and Best Buy’s Insignia brand – like those seen in our Toshiba 4K Fire TV Edition (2020 model) review and Insignia 4K Ultra HD Fire TV Edition NS-55DF710NA21 review – which limits its scope.
 But given its market power, never count out Amazon and its Alexa voice recognition service.

-To help you decide which would suit your viewing style—Roku app addict or Alexa fan—we critiqued each smart TV operating system in a variety of different areas, ranging from how easy they are to use to how well they respond to your spoken commands.
+To help you decide which would suit your viewing style, be it Roku app addict or Alexa fan, we critiqued each smart TV operating system in a variety of different areas, ranging from how easy they are to use to how well they respond to your spoken commands.
 Here are the results: